Ex0du5-2169/UPEHFHook/README.md

 - The mod is currently NOT COMPATIBLE with HFramework.
 Please do not attempt to use both mods together.
 I will eventually release a patch, wait until then.
 - Currently the mod will change the look of the NPCs that it affects.
 We're working on a fix.
 For now, just remember how they looked and use the 'operating table' workstation to change them back.
 - At present, the mod will swap the skeletons of any compatible characters when pregnancy is detected.
 Due to the way the game is coded we had to be very round-about with the way we approached it.
+- CombinedMeshDemosaic causes issues in the latest versions of the game.
+It could feasibly also cause conflicts with my mod.
+It is highly recommended to use the none.bat method and install Yotan's Core mod and Unofficial patches instead.

 # Girls available for impregnation in the mod:
 - Shino